Devon Senior Cup

-The Devon Senior Cup is the third tier county cup in the county of Devon.
+The Devon Senior Cup or MJ Evans & Co Accountants Devon Senior Cup for sponsorship reasons is the third tier county cup in the county of Devon.
 It is administered by the Devon County Football Association.
 It is open to all teams affiliated to the County FA.

+The finals were played at either Home Park, Plymouth or St James Park, Exeter until the 1950s.
+Plymouth Argyle and Torquay United's first team has won the competition in 1903 and 1922 respectively.

 History

 Originally the county cup competition for the Devon County F.A., it has been superseded in importance by the Premier Cup and St Luke's Challenge Cup.
 The St Luke's Challenge Cup is open to affiliated teams of the Football League and steps 1-6 Leagues affiliated to Devon County F.A.
 Clubs may enter one team per cup competition only.
 The Premier and Senior Cup competitions are open to all affiliated teams of the Devon County F.A.